Annapolis Royal: Port Royal

-The original French year-round settlement at present-day Port Royal, known as the Habitation at Port-Royal, was established in 1605 by François Gravé Du Pont, Samuel de Champlain, with and for Pierre Dugua, Sieur de Mons.
-(Annapolis Royal is twinned with the town of Royan in France, birthplace of Sieur de Mons.)
-The Port-Royal site is approximately 10 km west of present-day Annapolis Royal on the Annapolis Basin.
-This initial settlement was abandoned for several years after being destroyed by British-American attackers in 1613, but was significantly the first year-round European settlement in Canada.
+The original French year-round settlement, centred on the habitation at Port-Royal, was established in 1605 by François Gravé Du Pont, Samuel de Champlain, with and for Pierre Dugua, Sieur de Mons.
+The habitation is approximately 10 km west of present-day Annapolis Royal on the Annapolis Basin.
+It was abandoned after being destroyed by attackers from Virginia in 1613, but was, significantly, the first year-round European settlement in Canada.
 It was also likely to have been the site of the introduction of apples to Canada in 1606.

-In 1629 Scottish settlers, under the auspices of Sir William Alexander, established their settlement, known as Charlesfort, at the mouth of the Annapolis River (present site of Annapolis Royal).
-The settlement was abandoned to the French under the terms of the Treaty of Saint-Germain-en-Laye (1632).
-A second French settlement replaced the Scottish Charlesfort at present-day Annapolis Royal.
-It was also called Port Royal and it developed into the capital of the French colony of Acadia.
-Port-Royal under the French soon became self-sufficient and grew modestly for nearly a century, though it was subject to frequent attacks and capture by British military forces or those of its New England colonists, only to be restored each time to French control by subsequent recapture or treaty stipulations.
+In 1629, Scottish settlers, under the auspices of Sir William Alexander, established their settlement, known as Charles Fort, at the mouth of the Annapolis River.
+The settlement was transferred to the French under the terms of the Treaty of Saint-Germain-en-Laye in 1632 and 47 Scottish settlers, including men, women and children were removed, although some settlers remained.
+The settlement, under the French, soon became self-sufficient and grew modestly for nearly a century, though it was subject to frequent attacks and capture by English military forces or those of its New England colonists, only to be restored each time to French control by subsequent recapture or treaty stipulations.
+By 1671, the population grew to around 400.
 Acadia remained in French hands throughout most of the 17th century.

+The seigneury of Port Royal was granted to Jean de Biencourt de Poutrincourt in 1604, although it was not exercised until 1605.
+This semi-feudal status of Port Royal and Annapolis Royal was in effect until 1733, but Seigneuresse Marie de Saint-Étienne de La Tour probably maintained the social status until her death in 1739.
+In 1733, Alexandre Le Borgne (1679-1744), the eldest surviving son of Seigneuresse Marie, petitioned to have the Seigenury restored to him, but was refused.

 Creation of Annapolis Royal

 In 1710, Port Royal was captured a final time from the French at the siege of Port Royal during Queen Anne's War, marking the British conquest of peninsular Nova Scotia.
-The British renamed the town Annapolis Royal and Fort Anne after Queen Anne (1665–1714), the reigning monarch.
-The Annapolis Basin, Annapolis River, Annapolis County, and the Annapolis Valley all take their name from the town.
-(Previously, under the French, the Annapolis River had been known as "Rivière Dauphin".)
+Queen Anne's War was the North American theatre the larger War of the Spanish Succession (1701–1714), fought between France and the Grand Alliance.
+The British named the town Annapolis Royal and Fort Anne after Queen Anne (1665–1714), the reigning monarch.
+Previously, under the French, the Annapolis River had been known as "Rivière Dauphin".